ss3sim/ss3sim/inst/ms/README.md

    [`ss3sim-ms.docx`](https://dl.dropboxusercontent.com/u/254940/ss3sim-ms.docx)
    and edit using track changes.
 Then email me the edited version.

-We are developing the appendix (an R-vignette-style document) in the file `ss3sim-vignette.Rmd`.
+We are developing the appendix (an R vignette) in the file `ss3sim-vignette.Rnw` in the `vignettes` folder.

 If you have references to add, please add them in BibTeX format to the file `refs.bib` (or send them to me).